AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Jellium.md

 For very strong interactions, corresponding $r_s$ values greater than 100, the system can form a [Wigner crystal](https://en.wikipedia.org/wiki/Wigner_crystal), breaking the continuous symmetry of spatial translations.

 Using perturbation theory to go beyond the Hartree--Fock approximation leads to divergences in the case of Coulomb interactions.
-Far from being a mere technical nuisance, these divergences are intimately linked to real physical effects arising from the long-ranged interaction, namely __screening__ and collective excitations corresponding to quantized __plasma oscillations__.
+As a result, certain contributions to the perturbation series have to be summed to all orders.
+Far from being a mere technical nuisance, this resummation is linked to real physical effects arising from the long-ranged interaction, namely __screening__ and collective excitations corresponding to quantized __plasma oscillations__.

 ## Perturbation Series for the Partition Function